 Articles of organization are designed to give the Secretary of State or Company Registrar for the state the information they need to determine whether or not to approve a new company, authorizing that company to conduct business.

-State laws governing businesses are designed to protect consumers and state residents, so every state has laws and requirements businesses must comply with.
+State laws governing businesses are designed to protect consumers and state residents, so every state has laws and requirements that businesses must comply with.

 Businesses can register to conduct business in any state; however, most businesses choose to organize their limited liability companies in the state where their principal office is located.